jatin69/srijan-2019/articles/large-primes.md

 > The largest prime checked just by hand calculations is 2<sup>127</sup>-1 by Lucas.
 Using his Lucas-Lehmer sequence.

 > It is difficult (but scientifically possible) to remember all the digits of the largest prime known till date in decimal by humans.
-But you may remember it in binary ;)
+But you may remember it in binary!